 - Maintains organizational discipline: There is a chain of command in vertical communication system.
 So, a sense of discipline may be developed among the employees.

 - Effective decision making: Superiors needed various information to take decision making in the organization.
-With the help of vertical communications, superiors collect information form subordinate.
+With the help of vertical communications, superiors collect information from subordinates.

 - Help in decentralizations: Duties and responsibilities can be delegated among departments thorough vertical communication.